Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Vision is everything when it comes to choosing the right influencer to promote your products (a throwback to that awkward time Scott Disick half-assed the one job he had).

-This means having an end goal in mind, whether it’s building your brand, getting more eyes on the prize (a.k.a. your new release), or winning an award in your industry that your competitors keep beating you to the finish line for.
+This means having an end goal in mind for your Influencer campaign, whether it’s building your brand, getting more eyes on the prize (a.k.a. your new release), or winning an award in your industry that your competitors keep beating you to the finish line for.

-For most businesses, there are two major goals they have in mind when they tap into Instagram influencers:
+For most businesses, there are three major goals they have in mind when they tap into Instagram influencers:

 - Engagement (according to research, 79% of businesses rank engagement as the most important factor)